Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 Time for Questions:

 Are you happy with your friendships?
 Do you have some good friends?
 How do you define friendship?
-How many of the ingredients of friendship that I have outlined do you share with your friends?
-Which ingredients do you disagree with?
-Which ingredients do you think I have missed?
+How many of the secrets of friendship that I have outlined do you share with your friends?
+Which secrets do you disagree with?
+Which secrets do you think I have missed?
 What do you need to do tomorrow to have better friendships?

 Life is just beginning.